Lincyragu/Product_Market_Fit_Research_for_Air_Purifier_Development_using_AQI_Analytics.pynb/README.md

 👨‍💻 About Me
 Hi, I’m Lincy R, an aspiring Data Analyst passionate about turning complex environmental and market data into actionable insights for business impact.

-💼 LinkedIn: Avik Sarkhel
+💼 LinkedIn: Lincy R
-📧 Email: avik305sarkhel@gmail.com
+📧 Email: Lincyragu91@gmail.com
 ⭐ If you found this project insightful, please give this repo a star — it really helps!